Frequently asked questions

 The time needed to deal with a complaint depends on the nature of the matter to which the complaint relates.
 If, for example, the matter in question is not within the scope of the Ombudsman's powers, a decision is made at once.

-The average time taken to deal with complaints in 2014 was about six months.
+The average time taken to deal with complaints is about three months.

 What documents should be appended to a complaint?